jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

   To learn about FPGAs isn't a big deal .
 It is starts with basic building blocks of how computer operates in binary .
 Yeah ?
 You got it right .
 It is just a binary (   Zero's(0) and one's(1)) .
 Remember!!!
 You're defining a digital circuit in FPGA , so needn't worry about analogue signal traces like the one we used to in analog  design , however in the end everything is analog by nature !!!.

+       Learning about FPGA is pretty steep learning curve ( I am experiencing it ..) , so don't be disappointed if your design run into erros multiple times. as

  One should be knowing how logic gates work.
  (Those who are already familiar with them , just skip to FPGA part 1).